 Usually, x-rays clearly reveal a hiatus hernia, although a doctor may have to press on the abdomen during the procedure to make the hernia visible.
 Often, people are given barium in a liquid before the x-ray.
 Barium outlines the digestive tract, making abnormalities easier to see.

 Most sliding hiatus hernias do not require treatment, but if symptoms of reflux occur, elevating the head of the bed while sleeping often helps.
 Other helpful measures for reflux include eating small meals, losing excess weight, stopping smoking, not lying down or exercising after meals, and not wearing tight-fitting clothes.
 Eliminating or limiting intake of beverages that contain acid (such as orange juice and colas), alcohol, coffee, and certain foods (such as onions, chocolate, and spicy, acidic, and fatty foods) is recommended.
-Antacids and drugs that prevent acid production also relieve symptoms (see Drugs Used to Treat Peptic Disorders).
+Antacids and drugs that prevent acid production also relieve symptoms (see Table: Drugs Used to Treat Peptic Disorders).

 A paraesophageal hiatus hernia that causes symptoms should be corrected surgically to prevent strangulation.
 Surgery may be done through a tiny incision in the chest or abdomen and using a small viewing tube (laparoscopic surgery) or may require a full open operation.

 Last full review/revision June 2006 by Sidney Cohen, MD